 What skin temperature feels comfortable to you?
-I’m not talking about air temperature–I’m talking about the temperature of your skin itself, under your clothes.
-Chances are, it’s about eighty-six degrees Fahrenheit.
+This isn’t to be confused with air temperature: consider the temperature of your skin, beneath your clothes.
+Chances are, it’s about eighty-six degrees Fahrenheit (or thirty degrees celsius).

-If your skin gets much hotter you start to sweat.
+If your skin gets much hotter than that temperature, you start to sweat.
 If your skin gets colder, you’ll probably reach for a sweater.

 Skin has two types of cells for measuring temperature: heat receptors and cold receptors.
 These are scattered over your whole body, but they’re most heavily concentrated on your face, your most temperature-sensitive region.